mcvanderbilt/USD-ADS500A/Research_Project/README.md

     > 10. Fuel prices for E85, LPG, and CNG are from the Office of Energy Efficiency and Renewable Energy's Alternative Fuel Price Report and are updated quarterly.
     > 11. For electric and CNG vehicles this number is MPGe (gasoline equivalent miles per gallon).
     (U.S. Department of Energy, 2020)

+    Blockquotes
+*   This is the first list item.
+*   Here's the second list item.

+    > A blockquote would look great below the second list item.

+*   And here's the third list item.